VzBoT3D/VzBoT-Vz330/Firmware/README.md

 # DISCLAIMER
 - The macro files are REQUIRED for our printer.cfg to work with klipper.
-- Its also REQUIRED to add a "Linux Process" to klippe, See the "Install the rc script" and "Building the micro-controller code" section [https://www.klipper3d.org/RPi_microcontroller.html]
+- Its also REQUIRED to add a "Linux Process" to klipper, See the "Install the rc script" and "Building the micro-controller code" section [https://www.klipper3d.org/RPi_microcontroller.html]

 # Macros information: DO NOT USE THE SPEED MACROS WITHOUT READING THIS.
 ## Speed Macros Explanation